-RAID 0 was used for database file groups and TempDB.
-RAID 10 for the database recovery logs and tempDB recovery logs.
-RAID10 for the Backup drives.
+RAID 0 was used for database file groups, TempDB and backup drives.
+RAID 1 for the database recovery logs and tempDB recovery logs.

 4.5 DBGEN Modifications

 The version number, release number, modification number, and patch level of DBGEN must be disclosed.
 Any modifications to the DBGEN (see Clause 4.2.1) source code must be disclosed.
 In the event that a program other than DBGEN was used to populate the database, it must be disclosed in its entirety.